rcarrata/rcarrata.github.io/_posts/2021-04-11-rhacm-submariner-2.md

 [![](/images/submariner9.png "Submariner Diagram 1")]({{site.url}}/images/submariner9.png)

-* When the source Pod (our submariner-test pod when perform our curl) is on a worker node that is not the elected gateway node, the traffic destined for the remote cluster will transit through the submariner VXLAN tunnel (vx-submariner) to the local cluster gateway node.
+* When the source Pod (our submariner-test pod when performing our curl) is on a worker node that is not the elected gateway node, the traffic destined for the remote cluster will transit through the submariner VXLAN tunnel (vx-submariner) to the local cluster gateway node.

 * On the gateway node, traffic is encapsulated in an IPsec tunnel and forwarded to the remote cluster.